elinejk/SuRE_hNSC/Scripts/Processing/README.md

 # Processing
-All files related to the processing of the SuRE data, calling of the raQTLs, and generation of fragment expression plots
+All files related to the processing of the SuRE data, calling of the expression modulating variants (emVars), and generation of fragment expression plots

 ## 1. Files to process the raw SuRE data
 ### 1.1 Process the autosomes and chrX separately